microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/copilotadminlimitedmode.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 LimitedMode copilot setting value controls whether Microsoft 365 Copilot users can receive responses to sentiment-related prompts.
 If this setting enabled, Copilot will not respond to sentiment-related prompts and questions asked by the user.
 If setting is disabled, Copilot will respond to sentiment-related prompts and questions asked by the user.
-In intial version this settings will be honored by Teams Copilot and eventually all M365 Copilots will be honoring this setting.
+In initial version this setting will be honored by Teams Copilot and eventually all M365 Copilots will be honoring this setting.
 Default value is disabled.

 Inherits from [entity](../resources/entity.md).